stoeps13/connections-doc/source/admin/admin/t_admin_act_managing_notifications.md

          </type>
         ```

+    !!! note
-    **Note:** No notifications are sent from the Home page application.
+    No notifications are sent from the Home page application.

 9. Save and close the notification-config.xml file.